VNH is Dartmouth Health’s preferred provider and most trusted choice for compassionate and collaborative hospice and home health care.

 • Unable to dress or bathe without assistance

-• Urinary and fecal incontinence, intermittent or constant
+• Bowel and bladder incontinence, intermittent or constant

 • Complications such as aspiration pneumonia, UTI, septicemia, recurrent fevers